Alpine Responsibility Code

 - Observe and obey all posted signs and warnings.

-- Keep off closed trails and closed areas.
+- Keep off closed trails and obey area closures.